 Usually caused by bacteria, endophthalmitis is a serious infection of the interior of the eye.
 The most common cause of endophthalmitis is a penetrating eye injury.
 It also can occur as a rare complication of eye surgery such as cataract surgery.

 Prompt medical treatment with potent antibiotics is required to prevent serious vision loss or even blindness from endophthalmitis.

 An infection also can affect interior portions of the upper and lower eyelids to create a stye or chalazion.
 Rubbing or “popping” a stye should be avoided, as this can cause a deeper, more serious infection called orbital cellulitis.

-Orbital cellulitis is an infection of the tissues around the eyeball.
-It is a medical emergency because, if not promptly treated, in can cause blindness, meningitis and even death.
+Orbital cellulitis is a serious infection of the tissues around the eyeball.
+It is a medical emergency which, if not promptly treated, can cause blindness, meningitis and even death.

 Infection also can lead to inflammation and blockage of the eye's tear drainage system and cause dacryocystitis.

 Infection also can be an underlying cause of a corneal ulcer, which resembles an abscess on the eye.
 If left untreated, a corneal ulcer can lead to severe vision loss.

 Eye infection treatments